compose/governor/README.md

+# Governor has been deprecated.
+Compose are no longer maintaining Governor as an active project.
+We are pleased to say that Governor seeded the [Patroni](https://github.com/zalando/patroni) project which Compose has now adopted as their HA solution.
+We recommend it to anyone seeking similar functionality to Governor.
+We have archived the project on GitHub; you are free to use it and fork it, but we will not be accepting issues or pull requests.

 # Governor: A Template for PostgreSQL HA with etcd

 *There are many ways to run high availability with PostgreSQL; here we present a template for you to create your own custom fit high availability solution using etcd and python for maximum accessibility.*